 - Perfect Texture - Blending the soup creates a silky consistency, while grilled cheese croutons add crunch and contrast.

-- Quick & Easy – Ready in under 40 minutes, making it a great go-to meal.
+- Quick & Easy - Ready in under 40 minutes (about 10 minutes prep, 30 minutes simmer), making it a great go-to meal.

 The addition of grilled cheese croutons makes every spoonful exciting.
 Each bite is a mix of creamy, tangy soup and crispy, melty cheese goodness.